purrseus/react-native-template/README.md

 [![License][license-badge]][license]
 [![Buy me a coffee][buymeacoffee-badge]][buymeacoffee]

-> Clean, efficient and scalable React Native template with pre-configured common set of packages to quick-start a new app.
+> Clean, efficient, and scalable React Native template with pre-configured common set of packages to quick-start a new app.

 ## :bookmark: Table Of Contents